owntone/owntone-server/docs/alsa.md

 ## ALSA dmix configuration/setup

-A `dmix` device can be defined in `/etc/asound.conf` or `~/.asoundrc` for the same user running `forked-daapd`.
+A `dmix` device can be defined in `/etc/asound.conf` or `~/.asoundrc` for the same user running OwnTone.
 We will need to know the underlying physical soundcard to be used: in our examples above, `hw:1,0` / `card 1, device 0` representing our IQaudIODAC as per output of `aplay -l`.
 We also take the `buffer_size` and `period_size` from the output of playing a sound file via